progression

-5 ways to break through a strength plateau
+How to break through a 5x5 plateau (5 proven fixes)

-You’ve been stuck at the same weight for three weeks.
-Deload didn’t help.
+Same weight for three weeks.
+The deload didn’t help.
 You’re sleeping and eating.
 What now?

 First: Make Sure It’s Actually a Plateau